 Approach to Management of Traumatic Brain Injury

-There isn’t any proof that sensory stimulation increases long term outcome.
-On the other hand, hearing familiar sounds and things like music are not harmful and may be soothing for both the family and the patient.
+There isn’t any proof that sensory stimulation increases long-term outcomes.
+On the other hand, hearing familiar sounds and things like music are not harmful and may be soothing for both the family and the patient.The Agitated Patient

-Medications used to treat agitation have included neuroleptics, lithium, antidepressants, psychostimulants, anticonvulsants, buspirone, beta blockers, and medication to increase dopamine.
+Medications used to treat agitation have included neuroleptics, lithium, antidepressants, psychostimulants, anticonvulsants, buspirone, beta-blockers, and medication to increase dopamine.
 It is important to monitor the behavioral responses to interventions as systematically as possible.
 There are scales available to help track behavior that can be used when agitation is prominent.

 Certain drugs may have more effect on cognitive activity than others.
-For example, Haldol was shown to significantly impair problem solving in a rat model when compared to taking olanzapine.
+For example, Haldol was shown to significantly impair problem-solving in a rat model compared to taking olanzapine.
 Environmental controls need to be included in any intervention plan to treat acute agitation.
-Agitation may be because of too much noise and light or to internal factors, such as the need to urinate or having pain.
-It is important to remove any environmental triggers in order to provide a calming influence on the patient.
-If these do not work or if there is a risk of injury to staff, then medications should be attempted.
+Agitation may be because of too much noise and light or internal factors, such as the need to urinate or have pain.
+It is important to remove any environmental triggers to provide a calming influence on the patient.
+If these do not work or if there is a risk of injury to staff, then medications should be attempted.The Vegetative State

 About ten percent of people hospitalized with traumatic brain injury are in a minimally responsive or vegetative state in the first month after the injury.
 At six months out, about 3 percent of people continue in a vegetative state.

-Early after injury, it is most important to evaluate the patient for responsiveness on a regular basis.
-Skin care, range of motion of the limbs and positioning devices, along with good nutritional and respiratory support are important for comfort and allow for functioning should the neurologic injury be recovered from.
-There is little evidence to support the effectiveness of coma stimulation programs; however, persons in a minimally responsive state of vegetative state deserve comfort, human contact and humane care.Acute Rehabilitation of a TBI Patient
+Early after injury, it is most important to evaluate the patient for responsiveness regularly.
+The skincare, range of motion of the limbs, positioning devices, and good nutritional and respiratory support are important for comfort and allow for functioning should the neurologic injury be recovered from.
+There is little evidence to support the effectiveness of coma stimulation programs; however, persons in a minimally responsive state of the vegetative state deserve comfort, human contact, and humane care.Acute Rehabilitation of a TBI Patient

 Cognitive rehabilitation is directed at orienting the patient and using simple memory strategies along with cuing.
-Family members can be involved to a great degree in training to compensate for the patient’s problems in learning and memory.
-More and more aspects of traumatic brain injury rehabilitation is going to later treatment as an outpatient with inpatient stays becoming progressively shorter.
+Family members can be involved to a great degree in training to compensate for their problems in learning and memory.
+More and more aspects of traumatic brain injury rehabilitation will later treatment as an outpatient, with inpatient stays becoming progressively shorter.Later Rehabilitation Interventions